harshshah1801/weatherprediction/README.md

 which predictor variables are important in which places and also nd a estimate of return periods in dierent regions and plot graphs showing the same.

+Started this project with my friend who was from civil department during my first year summer.